 The College of Agricultural and Life Sciences fulfills the UW-Madison’s mission as a land-grant university.
-This dates back to 1862, when Congress passed legislation to establish a national network of colleges devoted to agriculture and mechanics.
-These are known as the “land grant” system because each state received an allotment of federal land to pay for its new school.
-Wisconsin received 240,000 acres and sold them for $1.25.
-The state legislature opted to direct those funds to the new University of Wisconsin in Madison to carry out the land grant mission.
+This dates back to 1862, when the U.S. Congress passed legislation to establish a national network of colleges devoted to agriculture and mechanics.
+This is known as the “land-grant” system because each state received an allotment of federal land to pay for its new school.
+Wisconsin received 240,000 acres and sold them for $1.25 per acre.
+The state legislature opted to direct those funds to the new University of Wisconsin in Madison to carry out the land-grant mission.

 While the College itself wasn’t officially established until 1889, the seeds were planted several decades earlier.
 In the 1870s, the university used $40,000 donated by Dane County to purchase a farm west of campus and established a department of agriculture.
 In 1880 it hired W.A.
 Henry, who over the next 17 years would take the lead in creating and molding the programs that make up CALS today.

 In 1883, the state legislature established the Wisconsin Agricultural Experiment Station.
 This was the foundation for today’s world-renowned research program.
 In 1885 the university began offering a winter course for farmers, a program that continues today as the Farm and Industry Short Course.
 The same year saw the beginning of a program called the Farmers Institutes, a sort of traveling school of agriculture for farmers that met at various locations around the state.
 This was a precursor to today’s Cooperative Extension and other outreach programs.
 In 1889 the university put all of these agricultural offerings under a new College of Agriculture, with Henry as dean.